Last updated on February 14th, 2024 at 12:05 pm

 Some restaurants worth trying are:

-Pizza KAVOURAS offers excellent Italian style pizza made in a wood-fired oven, located at the port.
+Pizza KAVOURAS offers excellent Italian-style pizza made in a wood-fired oven, located at the port.

 If you do not want to do any of the above you can just laze on one of the pristine blue flag beaches, where you will find sun loungers and umbrellas.

-There are water sports like water skiing, parachuting, jet skiing, windsurfing, pedaloes and motorboats.
+There are water sports like water skiing, parachuting, jet skiing, windsurfing, pedaloes, and motorboats.

 Boats can be hired for sailing and there is an opportunity for diving a little further away.

-Lately, nightlife has become low profile, comparing to the notorious 80s it is very different and quiter but still pleasant though.
+Lately, nightlife has become a low profile, compared to the notorious 80s it is very different and quieter but still pleasant though.